top of page

 We are a family-run animal rescue charity based in Horsham, West Sussex.

 Founded nearly 30 years ago, Holbrook Animal Rescue was set up to help abandoned and unwanted animals to find a safe place to call home.
 Unlike many other rescues, our dogs aren't kept in kennels.
-They sleep in the house and are free to run and play in our garden and fields.
+They sleep in the house and are free to run in the play area of our field.

 Viewing is by appointment only.